Your response to the demands of the world determines your stress level. Take time to consider common stressors and how they affect you.

 Also known as the fight-or-flight response, acute stress is your body's immediate reaction to a perceived threat, challenge or scare.
 The acute-stress response is immediate and intense, and in certain circumstances it can be thrilling.
 Examples of acute stressors include having a job interview or getting a speeding ticket.

 A single episode of acute stress generally doesn't cause problems for healthy people.
-However, severe acute stress can cause mental health problems, such as post-traumatic stress disorder, and even physical difficulties such as a heart attack.
+However, severe acute stress can cause mental health problems — such as post-traumatic stress disorder.
+It can also cause physical difficulties such as tension headaches, stomach problems or serious health issues — such as a heart attack.

 Mild acute stress can actually be beneficial — it can spur you into action, motivate and energize you.
 The problem occurs when stressors pile up and stick around.
 This persistent stress can lead to health problems, such as headaches and insomnia.
 The chronic-stress response is more subtle than is the acute-stress response, but the effects may be longer lasting and more problematic.